TroyKnights/Threatanalyis1/README.md

 <h2>Description</h2>
-This project uses Kali Linux Tools along with wireshark to exploit a "Troll" test virtual machine and gain root access to retreive a file.
+This project uses Wireshark to detect and analyze a malware executable.
+I traced the malware to it's origin and detected the lasting effects of the attack
 <br />